youngwookim/awesome-hadoop/README.md

 * [Cascading](http://www.cascading.org/) - Cascading is the proven application development platform for building data applications on Hadoop.
 * [Apache Flink](http://flink.apache.org/) - Apache Flink is a platform for efficient, distributed, general-purpose data processing.
 * [Apache Apex (incubating)](http://apex.incubator.apache.org/) - Enterprise-grade unified stream and batch processing engine.
+* [Apache Livy (incubating)](https://livy.incubator.apache.org/) - Apache Livy (incubating) is web service that exposes a REST interface for managing long running Apache Spark contexts in your cluster.
+With Livy, new applications can be built on top of Apache Spark that require fine grained interaction with many Spark contexts.

 ## Packaging, Provisioning and Monitoring

 * [Apache Bigtop](http://bigtop.apache.org/) - Apache Bigtop: Packaging and tests of the Apache Hadoop ecosystem